yga1709/allTabExport/README.md

 # allTabExport

+This allTabExport made in the Web Application A.

 ## summary

 allTabExport saves the URL of the tab open in the active window in the JSON file.